morganpartee/sensibledefaults.io/content/blog/vscode-defaults/index.md

 UNotes

-In your config file (Control+shift+p, open settings (JSON)), add these options to enable autosave, autolinting, and auto formatting for Python.
+In your config file (Control+shift+p, open settings (JSON)), add these options to enable autosave, auto linting, and auto formatting for Python.

 ```json
 "python.formatting.provider": "black",